-Near Joshua Tree National Park in the Mojave Desert, this Christian theme park was the concept of the then local pastor Reverend Eddie Garver who visualized creating the faith-based attraction as a light and symbol for world peace.
-In 1950, the US government helped Garver to realize his dream and granted the ‘Desert Pastor’ 5 acres of south-facing land on a desolate mount, overlooking the valley.
+This Christian theme park near Joshua Tree is the brainchild of the late Reverend Eddie Garver, who envisioned the attraction as a light and symbol for world peace.
+In 1950, the US government helped Garver realize his dream and granted the “Desert Pastor” 5 acres on a desolate mount, overlooking the valley.

-Over the next 10 years before his death in 1961 at age 74, Martin created more than 35 statues from plaster, steel and concrete, including a 3-story, 125-ton bas-relief of The Last Supper.
-A window was installed behind the JC’s head, and a platform built providing an excellent opportunity for visitors to pose for a photo with the saviour.
+Over the next 10 years before his death in 1961, Martin created more than 35 statues from plaster, steel and concrete, including a 3-story, 125-ton bas-relief of The Last Supper.
+A window was installed behind Christ’s head, along with a platform for visitors to stand on and pose with the savior.

-The effects of the 1992 earthquake in nearby Landers, which knocked off hands, feet and heads exposing steely skeletons, must be creepy to even to the most pious visitor.
-Limited funding and wanton neglect have also taken their toll, most noticeably in the ‘Blessing of the Children’ scenes where small children are missing limbs and faces.
+Sadly, the park has since fallen into disrepair.
+The 1992 earthquake in nearby Landers knocked off hands, feet, and heads—exposing creepy, steely skeletons.
+Limited funding and wanton neglect have also taken their toll, most noticeably on the young “Blessing of the Children” figures now missing limbs and faces.

-Fans of the park aren’t just praying for salvation.
-They have started the Desert Christ Foundation to restore the dusty disciples.
-They have faith that their efforts will lead to the parks salvation.
+But fans of the park aren’t merely praying for salvation.
+They have started the Desert Christ Foundation to restore the dusty disciples, and they have faith that their efforts will lead to the park’s redemption.